History of Fortunate Families

-March Eight religious and lay ministers (including Casey & Mary Ellen Lopata, parents of a gay son) from Rochester, NY attend the New Ways Ministry Symposium, “Homosexuality and the Church: the State of the Question.”
-Inspired and committed to “do something” the group begins meeting regularly and eventually becomes Catholic Gay and Lesbian Family Ministry (CGLFM) within the Diocese of Rochester.
+March Eight religious and lay ministers (including Casey & Mary Ellen Lopata, parents of a gay son) from Rochester, NY attend the New Ways Ministry Symposium.
+Inspired and committed to do something, the group begins meeting regularly and eventually becomes Catholic Gay and Lesbian Family Ministry (CGLFM) within the Diocese of Rochester.

 November CGLFM facilitates a meeting of Rochester Bishop Matthew Clark and gay and lesbian Catholics and their family members to discuss the 1992 Vatican Congregation for the Doctrine of the Faith letter, “Responding to Legislative Proposals on Discrimination Against Homosexuals.”

 July National Association of Catholic Diocesan Lesbian & Gay Ministries (NACDLGM) (Now: Catholic Association of Lesbian and Gay Ministries – CALGM) is founded at a meeting of representatives from thirteen dioceses.
 Casey and Mary Ellen Lopata are among the twenty-eight founding members.
 In 1995, Mary Ellen is elected to the first board of directors.
 She serves on the executive committee from 1997-2003 and as president 2001-2.
 Since 1998, Casey has served on the Pastoral Resources Committee